ryanhamilton/questdb.io/docs/concept/deduplication.md

 ## Practical considerations

-Deduplication in QuestDB gives an ability to make the table inserts [idempotent](https://en.wikipedia.org/wiki/Idempotence).
-The primary usage is to allow to re-send the data for a given time range without creating the duplicates.
+Deduplication in QuestDB provides the ability to make table inserts [idempotent](https://en.wikipedia.org/wiki/Idempotence).
+The primary use case is to allow for re-sending data within a given time range without creating duplicates.

-This can be the case when there is a error in sending data for example by using [ILP](/docs/reference/api/ilp/overview) but there is no clear idication of how much of the data is already written.
-With the deduplication enable it is safe to repeat sending from a fixed period of time in the past to resume the writing.
+This can be particularly useful in situations where there is an error in sending data, such as when using [ILP](/docs/reference/api/ilp/overview), and there is no clear indication of how much of the data has already been written.
+With deduplication enabled, it is safe to re-send data from a fixed period in the past to resume the writing process.

 Enabling deduplication on a table has an impact on writing performance, especially when multiple UPSERT KEYS are configured.
-Genearlly is it observed that if the data has mostly unique timestamps across all the rows the negative performance impact of deduplication is low.
-On the contrary the most demanding data pattern is when there are a lot of rows with the same timestamp to be deduplicated on additional colums.
+Generally, it is observed that if the data has mostly unique timestamps across all the rows, the negative performance impact of deduplication is low.
+Conversely, the most demanding data pattern occurs when there are many rows with the same timestamp that need to be deduplicated on additional columns.

-For example in the use cases where 10 millions of devices send the CPU metric every second at the second it is expensive to deduplicate the data on by the device id.
-And in the case where CPU metrics are sent at random and usually unique timestamp the deduplication cost is negligible.
+For example, in use cases where 10 million devices send CPU metrics every second precisely, deduplicating the data based on the device ID can be expensive.
+However, in cases where CPU metrics are sent at random and typically have unique timestamps, the cost of deduplication is negligible.